summii/summii.github.io/_posts/2017-07-06-search-engine-with-python.md

 I assume that you know basics of python, otherwise you can brush-up your skill [here]("https://docs.python.org/2/tutorial/index.html").

 #Finding your data
+For this example, we're going to use [xkcd](https://xkcd.com/353/) webpage.
+Go ahead and browse it.
+If you right click on the page, one of the option you see "view page source" and when you click on that what you see is source code.

 ![alt text](https://github.com/summii/summii.github.io/blob/master/img/link.png "screenshot")